A set of HTML First web components for use in any Framework or Language.

 export default elements

-Individual ssr-elements can be used as follows:
+Individual can be used as follows:

 // /app/elements/hf-button.mjs

-import { hfButton } from '@html/ui/dist/elements'
+import { hfButton } from '@htmlfirst/ui/dist/elements'

 export default hfButton

-To use a csr-component in the browser with an Enhance project it can be copied directly to the public folder.
+To use a CSR component in the browser with an Enhance project it can be copied directly to the public folder.
 They are dependency free so no build step is required.
 Just import them from the page as <script type=module src="/_public/hf-button.mjs"></script>

 .